Planning For a Healthier Muscatine County

 - Teens will have a more realistic view of responsibilities in parenting infants and identify reasons to postpone parenting.

 - Increase the number of teens under 19 accessing reproductive health services including: pregnancy testing, STI screening/treatment, birth control and condoms.

 - Reduce the incidence of subsequent pregnancies during adolescence by providing support services to adolescents who are pregnant and parenting.

 - Increase knowledge about sexual health and realities of pregnancy.

 TMPH social workers and outreach nurses work directly with teens on education about sexually transmitted infections and birth control, as well as counseling and access to services.

-This program is funded by the Iowa Department of Human Services through a federal grant and the United Way of Muscatine.
+This program is funded by the Iowa Department of Health and Human Services, Communication Foundation of Greater Muscatine and the United Way of Muscatine.

 - Advocates for quality child care in Henry, Louisa, Muscatine and Washington counties

 - Educates child care providers and parents on health and safety issues

 - Provides educational programs to children in child care on health and safety topics